tinamayswinkels/sbe/_posts/ashlee-the-esd-intern-week-5-blog.md

 seo:
   title: News | SBE
   description: Ashlee the ESD Intern week 5 blog
-  keywords: Ashlee the ESD Intern week 5 blog LCA life cycle analysis
+  keywords: Ashlee the ESD Intern week 5 blog LCA life cycle analysis Etool
 ---
 I have knuckled down this week on lifecycle assessments and embodied carbon for material analysis of a design the office is currently working on.